 My earliest memories are of a preoccupation with careful examination of the world around me, and with making marks on paper to represent whatever I saw or imagined.
 As a child, I drew and cut out my own paper princesses, knights, horses, and dragons.
 I made ‘people’ out of natural materials such as sticks and apples, clothing them with flowers and housing them in villages of moss and clay.
 My passions for nature and for creating are at the core of who I am, and are the source of my mystical mixed media adventure, communicating through line and color what cannot be expressed in words.

 It seems important to me to spend time staring at the sky, to put my hands in the earth, to watch things grow.
 It’s important to read books, and to be a lifelong learner.
 I have always been terrible at categorizing things, because the more closely I looked, the less able I was to see where one thing started and another left off.
 The vocabulary of symbols I use in my work has developed as I sought to express my deep belief in the unity and connectedness of every thing in the universe.
 I want to express my experience of this mystery as honestly and authentically as I can.

-Recently I decided that I want to focus on sharing my mixed media art with as many people as possible.
+Recently I decided that I want to focus on sharing my mystical mixed media art with as many people as possible.
 If art is a form of communication, and if my message is as important as I believe it is, the work needs to go out into the world to help spread that message.
-I’m selling less expensive prints as well as originals, so that my mixed media art can touch eveyone.
-My hope is that you will enjoy the work enough to add one of these pieces to your home.
+Art can inspire, create a mood, enhance your living space, and add beauty to your life.
+I’m selling inexpensive high quality prints as well as originals, so that my art can be available to eveyone.
+My hope is that you will enjoy the work enough to add one of these pieces to your home or office.